Logofet/GO-project/README.md

 In MySql run the above mentioned script.
 Next, in terminal run: go run main.go
-I tested the implementation using Postman.
+I tested the implementation using Postman, and added those files that i've tested in the "Postman" folder